• Voor 17 uur besteld, dezelfde dag verzonden!

 €11,95

-Rodipet Dwarf Hamster Food Variety allows Dwarf Hamsters to enjoy themselves with all their senses!
-Taste, smell, feel, hear and see.
-If you look closely at the Dwarf Hamster, you will notice that these little four-legged friends are very happy when they
+Rodipet Dwarf Hamster Food Variety lets dwarf hamsters enjoy themselves with all their senses!
+Taste, smell, feel, hear, and see.
+If you look closely at dwarf hamsters, you'll notice that these little four-legged friends are thrilled to discover new food.

 Read more